David Wemyss, Lord Elcho: Biographical details

 David Wemyss, Lord Elcho was born on 21 August 1721 at Wemyss Castle in Fife, eldest son of James Wemyss, 5th Earl of Wemyss and Janet Charteris (died 1778).
 His title derived from Elcho Castle which was abandoned in the 1730s but restored in the 19th century.
 It is one of the earliest examples of a Scottish building preserved purely for its historical value.

 His mother was the only child of Francis Charteris, who became immensely wealthy through his investment in the South Sea Company.
-A well-known rake, he appears in Hogarth's series A Harlot's Progress, and was sentenced to death for rape in 1730 before being pardoned.
+A well-known rake, he appears in William Hogarth's series A Harlot's Progress, and was sentenced to death for rape in 1730 before being pardoned.

 Elcho had two younger brothers, Francis (1723-1808) and James (1726–1786).
 His sister Frances (1722-1789) married Sir James Steuart (1707–1780), exiled for his part in the 1745 Rising but allowed home in 1763.
 He was the author of An Inquiry into the Principles of Political Economy, described as 'one of the key economic works of the 18th century'.

 In September 1776, Elcho married Sofia (1756–1777), daughter of Reichsgraf Friedrich von Üxküll-Gyllenband, who died in childbirth a year later.
 He left two illegitimate daughters but no legitimate heir and his property passed to his younger brother.
 He died in 1787 in Paris, where he was buried and his memorial destroyed in the French Revolution.